Learn how to advertise on Google

 How to calculate your Google Ads Budget

 Google counts clicks on your ads and charges you for each of them.
-It also counts impressions of your ads – number of times your ads are shown to users.
-If you divide impressions by the number of clicks you get the CTR -click through rate-, which is the percentage of users who visit your landing page because they clicked on the ad.
+It also counts impressions of your ads, the number of times your ads are shown to users.
+If you divide impressions by the number of clicks you get the CTR (click through rate), which is the percentage of users who visit your landing page because they clicked on the ad.

 In Google Ads you will find the budget and bids.

-The budget refers to the daily amount you are willing to pay in Google Ads to receive traffic, while the bidding system determines how much you are willing to pay for each click – the cost per click of the ad.
-When you increase the bid, the ad will usually appear in better positions, getting more clicks and traffic for your website.
+The budget refers to the daily amount you are willing to pay in Google Ads to receive traffic, while the bidding system determines how much you are willing to pay for each click or the cost per click of the ad.
+When you increase the bid the ad will usually appear in better positions, getting more clicks and traffic for your website.

-But the position adopted by an ad on Google is not decided only by the advertiser’s bid, but also by the quality score, which we have already defined before.
-An advertiser with a good quality score will get better positions and, therefore, more clicks.
+The position adopted by an ad on Google is not decided only by the advertiser’s bid, but also by the quality score.
+An advertiser with a good quality score will get better positions and as a result, more clicks.

 As we have said before, to calculate your Google Ads budget you will have to take into account sales margins and what you are willing to give to Google.